joshfire/hookmachine/README.md

 The Hook Machine is useful if:

-1. you have a Git repository available on GitHub, be it public or private (other Git hosting services might work as well)
+1. you have a **Git repository** available on GitHub, be it public or private (other Git hosting services might work as well)
-2. your Git repository contains shell scripts that automate the deployment to the final server (or some other task that you would like to run on the code of the repo);
+2. your Git repository contains **shell scripts** that automate the deployment to the final server (or some other task that you would like to run on the code of the repo);
-3. you would like to deploy the repository whenever someone issues a `git push` command on some branch;
+3. you would like to deploy the repository **whenever someone issues a `git push` command on some branch**;
-4. you would like to deploy the repository whenever some external condition changes, for instance because the repo fetches some of its contents from the cloud and needs to be updated when that content changes.
+4. you would like to deploy the repository **whenever some external condition changes**, for instance because the repo fetches some of its contents from the cloud and needs to be updated when that content changes.

 If all points hold, you may want to install the Hook Machine on some server of your own!
 If you do not need periodic checks (point 4. above), that may not be worth the hassle.
 Check the concrete example section near the end of this text for a practical scenario.

 The Hook Machine is a Node.js application that includes:

-- a Web server that listens to `git push` events received from GitHub through [Post-receive hooks](https://help.github.com/articles/post-receive-hooks) and runs a shell script in some Git repository accordingly;
+- a **Web server** that listens to `git push` events received from GitHub through [Post-receive hooks](https://help.github.com/articles/post-receive-hooks) and runs a shell script in some Git repository accordingly;
-- a loop that runs shell scripts in Git repositories to detect changes in some condition periodically and reacts based on the result;
+- a **periodic loop** that runs shell scripts in Git repositories to detect changes in some condition and reacts based on the result;
-- a local file cache for cloned Git repositories;
+- a **local file cache** for cloned Git repositories;
-- a simple file queue mechanism to run tasks sequentially in the background.
+- a simple **file queue mechanism** to run tasks sequentially in the background.

-The Hook Machine can typically be installed on a Heroku Dyno but any other not-too-old Linux-based environment where [Node.js](http://nodejs.org/) is installed should work.
+The Hook Machine can typically be installed on [Heroku](http://heroku.com/) but any other not-too-old Linux-based environment where [Node.js](http://nodejs.org/) is installed should work.

 ## Install and run